antaalt/shader-validator/README.md

-# hlsl
+# Shader validator

-This is a simple extension allowing syntax highlighting & linting for various shader types.
+This is a vscode extension allowing syntax highlighting & linting for various shader types.
+It is using [shader-language-server](https://github.com/antaalt/shader-language-server) to lint shaders using common validator API.
+Currently, it support:

 - HLSL (through dxc on desktop)
 - GLSL (through glslang)